Duct Balloons

 How is it installed in the duct work?

-Bring the duct balloon and blower to a location near the access door.
+Bring the Duct Balloon and blower to a location near the access door.
 Remove it from the storage bag.
-Carefully feed the balloon through the access door opening to the work to the area where you want to install it.
-Run the inflation tube back out the access door near the blower.
+Carefully feed the balloon through the access door opening to the work area where you want to install it.
+Run the inflation tube back out the access door to the blower.
 The balloon has anchor rings sewn into the top corners for lifting it in place if required.
-Most balloons less than 20’ high can be maneuvered in place during the inflation process without hoisting.
+Most balloons less than 20’ (6.09m) high can be maneuvered in place during the inflation process without hoisting.
 Connect the inflation tube to the blower and then turn the blower on.
 As the balloon starts to inflate, it can be maneuvered into position by using the supplied grab handles.
-Installation time is usually less than 20 minutes, depending on balloon size.
-To see a short video clip of an 18’ high x 10’ wide x 3’ deep duct balloon being inflated, click here.
+To see a short video clip of a 19’ (5.7m) high x 10’ (3m) wide x 3’ (.9m) deep Duct Balloon being inflated and deflated, click here.

 How accurate must my dimensions be?
-The duct balloon is designed by using the existing duct work dimensions that you provide.
-It is designed to inflate slightly larger than the dimensions you provide in order for it to create a tight seal.
-While actual field dimensions are preferred, dimensional information can be taken from plant drawings, or taken outside of the duct work when the unit is operating.
-Be sure to take into consideration the thickness of any existing insulation that maybe present on the outside of the duct work.
+The Duct Balloon is designed using the existing duct work dimensions that you provide.
+It is designed to inflate larger than the dimensions you provide in order for it to create a tight seal.
+While actual field dimensions are preferred, dimensional information can be taken from plant drawings, or taken outside the duct work when the unit is operating.
+Be sure to take into consideration the thickness of any existing insulation that maybe present on the outside the duct work.

-How is it deflated when you're done?
+How is it deflated when you are done?
 Turn off the blower.
 Remove the inflation tube from the blower discharge by opening the Velcro attachment and safety strap.
 Then pull open the deflation zipper on the balloon and it will quickly deflate.

 Where does the blower need to be located?

-The blower can be located a few feet from the balloon, or it can be 100' or more away from it.
-It is preferred to locate it in a clean area on grating outside of the duct work away from any fly ash that maybe present.
-By cutting a 7” diameter hole in the duct work, the inflation tube can be run from the balloon to a clean area where the blower is located.
-You can see actual photos of how this has been done by clicking here.
+The blower can be located a few feet from the balloon, or it can be 100' (30.4m) or more away from it.
+It is preferred to locate it in a clean area on grating outside the duct work away from any fly ash that maybe present.
 Care should be taken to keep the blower intake clear of any foreign matter or objects.
-The blower can be left outside on grating as it’s weather resistant but not waterproof.
+The blower can be left outside the duct on grating as it weather resistant but not waterproof.

 Can I inflate the balloon once and then remove the blower?